Doge (meme): Continued popularity

 By early 2014, Doge's popularity was sustained by Internet communities on social media, and was accompanied by the rapid growth and acceptance of Dogecoin.
 In April 2014, Doge experienced a second major media resurgence due to revelations of the Dogecoin community's intent to sponsor racing driver Josh Wise in NASCAR and place a picture of the Shiba Inu on his vehicle.
 The car appears in downloadable content (DLC) for the video game NASCAR '14.
 Media outlets embraced the meme while reporting on the cryptocurrency and the car, using titles that included phrases such as "so wow" and "very vroom".

 In December 2016, a report on The Daily Dot found Doge's popularity peaked in 2014 and then fell due to "overexposure and co-option by advertisers and mainstream 'normies, but remained stable since then and returned to Tumblr's top 10 shared memes of the year in 2016.
 For April Fools' Day in 2017, China Central Television published a hoax story of the death of Kabosu.
 In 2021, PleasrDAO acquired a non-fungible token (NFT) depicting the meme for US$4 million.
 In 2022, during the Russian invasion of Ukraine, an online phenomenon and group called North Atlantic Fella Organization (NAFO), where participants refer themselves as "Fellas", dedicated to countering Russian propaganda and Russian disinformation.
 The group posts pro-Ukraine memes, memes mocking Russian war effort and strategy, and "shitposting", and also raises funds for the Ukrainian military and other pro-Ukrainian causes.

 Kabosu died of leukemia at the age of 18 on May 24, 2024.
 Her owner, Atsuko Sato, announced the news on her social media, stating Kabosu died peacefully while being caressed.
 Sato shared a heartfelt message, expressing her gratitude for the time she had with Kabosu and the joy she brought to people's lives through the "Doge" meme.

 Cultural depictions

 In advertising

 Convergence viewed the use of the image in advertising as a result of it being a widely recognized cultural icon.
-In mid-2014, the advertisement agency DDB Stockholm prominently featured Doge in an advertising campaign for the Stockholm, Sweden-based public transportation company Storstockholms Lokaltrafik (SL).
+In mid-2014, the advertisement agency DDB Stockholm prominently featured Doge in an advertising campaign for the Stockholm, Sweden-based public transportation company Storstockholms Lokaltrafik.
 The advertisement promoted the company's special summer tickets, and featured Doge holding a public transportation ticket in his mouth, with phrases such as "many summer", "such cheap" and "very buy".